MicrosoftDocs/sql-docs/docs/relational-databases/linked-servers/linked-servers-openquery-openrowset-exec-at.md

 ms.custom: seo-dt-2019
 ---

-# Query remote servers with linked servers
+# Query remotely

-In SQL Server, there are three ways to execute a query remotely on a linked server.
+In SQL Server, there are three ways to execute a query remotely.

 - `OPENQUERY`
 - `OPENROWSET`